astalavister/Firmwares/README.md

 # Firmwares
-Contains libraries developed with the goal to reuse them in personal project in the *project* directory.
+ This is a repository for microcontrollers libraries, and a box for eventual projects based on them.
+These libraries are developed with the goal to reuse them in personal projects.
-The MIT license apply on the whole code, projects and libraries.
+The MIT license apply on the whole repository "Firmwares".

 Actual supported microcontroller family: